exekube/exekube/live/README.md

 }
 ```

-A live module directory can also contain other files related to it, for example the `secrets` directory or `values.yaml` for a Helm release.
+A live module directory can also contain other files related to it, for example a `secrets` directory or `values.yaml` for a Helm release.